yiyangd/SFU/CMPT 300/300Lec17_Paging2.md

 - instead of each process load its own copy of `libc` into its address space.
 (40 user processes x 2 MB `libc` library = 80 MB of memory)
 - A significant saving -- 2 MB total space required by only one copy of the memory
 - Compilers, Window Systems, database systems can also be shared
-  - the read-only nature of shared code should not be left to the correctness of the code
+  - the **read-only nature**(protection) of shared code should not be left to the correctness of the code
   - the OS should enforce this property
 ![](imgs/shareingoflibc.jpeg)